hheimer/genome-apps-for-genome-ai/README.md

 # Genome Apps for [Genome AI](https://www.guardiome.com/ai-index/)

 This repository contains genome apps for Genome AI.
-All genome apps here will be available for Genome AI users.
+All genome apps here are available for Genome AI users.

 ## Adding your genome app here
 If you have a genome app that you want to contribute (all Genome AI users will be able to run your genome app!), simply add your genome app here following the instructions: